helm/community/hips/hip-00xx-sequencing.md

 * `helm.sh/readiness-success`: A list of custom success conditions.
 If any are true, the resource is marked **ready**.
 * `helm.sh/readiness-failure`: A list of custom failure conditions.
 If any are true, the resource is marked **failed**, which takes precedence over any success check.

-Both `helm.sh/readiness-success` and `helm.sh/readiness-failure` must be provided to override the default readiness logic.
+Both `helm.sh/readiness-success` and `helm.sh/readiness-failure` must both be provided to override the default readiness logic.
 If only one is present, Helm will fall back to `kstatus` and emit a warning.
 Helm will also fail linting when only one of the two is defined, to prevent ambiguous readiness evaluation.

 #### JsonPath syntax